 Place your storage tank in a suitable under-sink location.

-Because drinking water will be stored in the tank after it has passed through the RO system, it makes sense to install the tank closer to your faucet, preferably directly underneath.
-Check that the tank is installed at least 10 feet from your reverse osmosis unit so as not to lose water pressure.
+Because drinking water will be stored in the tank after it has passed through the RO system, it makes sense to install the tank close to your faucet, preferably directly underneath.

 Step 5: Mount The RO System